betrusted-io/xous-book/src/ch10-00-swap-overview.md

 Swap is encrypted with an AEAD that is either AES-GCM-SIV or ChachaPoly (the choice will be determined based on benchmarked performance, and can even be changed on the fly since the encrypted information is ephemeral on every boot).
 The swap encryption key is generated from a hardware TRNG on boot.
 It is critical that this TRNG function correctly and be truly random early at boot.

 The 16-byte AEAD MAC codes for every page are stored in a global appendix in untrusted RAM; this is fine, as the MAC is considered to be ciphertext, as all security derives from the key, but the swap space is reduced by this overhead.
+Detaching the MAC is done purely as a convenience to simplify page offset mapping computations; the detachment is not meant to imply the MAC is somehow cryptographically separable from the ciphertext block, as would be the case in e.g. a detachable signature scheme.

 The nonce for the AEAD is derived as follows: